walquis/my-cheat-sheets/thebook/src/k8s-kubectl/api.md

 > core resources use `/api` instead of `/apis` and omit the GROUP path segment.

 ## Calling the k8s REST API directly with HTTPS
-Let's pretend to be a browser (like kubectl does), and make HTTP calls to k8s with `curl`.
+Let's be an HTTP client (like kubectl), and make HTTP REST calls to k8s with `curl`.

 [This post](https://iximiuz.com/en/posts/kubernetes-api-call-simple-http-client/) has a pretty good walk-through.